 Twenty Stories.
-One Norwich.
+One City.
 The City of Stories.

 Harriet Martineau (1802 – 1876)

-Known as England’s first female journalist and first female sociologist as well as being a notable political, slavery abolitionist and feminist writer- Harriet wrote over 1,600 articles and many books.
-The majority of her work followed a two year visit to the USA where she advocated women’s rights including the right to be self supporting and able to express views.
+Known as England’s first female journalist and first female sociologist, as well as being a notable political, slavery abolitionist and feminist writer, Harriet wrote over 1,600 articles and many books.
+The majority of her work followed a two year visit to the USA where she advocated for women’s rights, including the right to be self supporting and able to express views- read more about Harriet’s story here.

 Did you know that Harriet Martineau achieved all she did in spite of her deafness?